-- I. To graduate from the College with the degree of Associate in Arts a student must: - (1) Earn a minimum of 60 semester hours of credit to include: the 35 semester hours listed in the Academic Core Curriculum, but not more than four semester hours of activity courses (physical education, band, choir, varsity sports, etc.); - (2) Earn an average of two quality points for each semester hour attempted; (When a course is scheduled and rescheduled only the highest grade recorded will count for quality point purposes); - (3) Complete a minimum of 15 semester hours at East Central Community College; - (4) Earn not more than one-fourth of the work required for graduation by correspondence and/or extension. - II.
-To graduate from the College with the degree of Associate in Science a student must: - (1) Earn a minimum of 60 semester hours of credit to include the 35 semester hours listed in the Academic Core Curriculum, sixteen or more semester hours of laboratory science, and not more than four semester hours of activity courses (physical education, band, choir, varsity sports, etc.); - (2) Earn an average of two quality points for each semester hour attempted (When a course is scheduled and rescheduled, only the highest grade recorded will count for quality point purposes); - (3) Complete a minimum of 15 semester hours at East Central Community College; - (4) Earn not more than one-fourth of the work required for graduation by correspondence and/or extension. - III.
-To graduate from the College with the degree of Associate in Applied Science a student must: - (1) Earn a minimum of 60 semester hours of credit to include the 15 semester hours listed in the Technical Core Curriculum, all technical courses in the specified program of study. - (2) Earn an average of two quality points for each semester hour attempted; (When a course is scheduled and rescheduled, only the highest grade recorded will count for quality point purposes); - (3) Complete a minimum of 15 semester hours at East Central Community College; - (4) Earn not more than one-fourth of the work required for graduation by correspondence and/or extension. - IV.
-To graduate from the College with a second associate degree, which must be different from the first, a student must: - (1) Earn a minimum of 15 additional semester hours of credit with no more than one semester hour of activity credit (physical education, band, choir, or varsity sports); - (2) Meet all of the requirements listed for the second degree as enumerated in paragraphs I, II, or III above; - (3) Complete all 15 additional semester hours credit at East Central Community College; - (4) Secure the approval of the Vice President for Instruction.
+I. To graduate from the College with the degree of Associate in Arts a student must:

+- 1) Earn a minimum of 60 semester hours of credit to include: the 35 semester hours listed in the Academic Core Curriculum, but not more than four semester hours of activity courses (physical education, band, choir, varsity sports, etc.); - 2) Earn an average of two quality points for each semester hour attempted; (When a course is repeated only the highest grade recorded will count for quality point purposes): - 3) Complete at least 25% of the credit hours required for the AA degree at East Central Community College; - II.
+To graduate from the College with the degree of Associate in Science a student must: - 1) Earn a minimum of 60 semester hours of credit to include the 35 semester hours listed in the Academic Core Curriculum, sixteen or more semester hours of laboratory science, and not more than four semester hours of activity courses (physical education, band, choir, varsity sports, etc.); - 2) Earn an average of two quality points for each semester hour attempted (When a course is repeated, only the highest grade recorded will count for quality point purposes); - 3) Complete at least 25% of the credit hours required for the AS degree at East Central Community College; - 4) Earn not more than one-fourth of the work required for graduation by correspondence and/or extension. - III.
+To graduate from the College with the degree of Associate in Applied Science a student must: - Earn a minimum of 60-61 semester hours of credit to include the 15/16 semester hours listed in the Technical Core Curriculum, all technical courses in the specified program of study as listed in Chapter 5, "Program of Study" in the College Catalog, an adequate number of approved technical courses to complete 60-61 semester hours, and no more than four semester hours of activity courses (physical education, band, choir, and varsity sports) and; - 2) Earn an average of two quality points for each semester hour attempted; (when a course is repeated, only the highest grade recorded counts for quality point purposes; if the student withdraws from the repeated course, the previous grade will count for quality point purposes); Complete at least 25 percent of the credit hours required for the Associate of Applied Science degree at East Central Community College; IV.
+To graduate from the College with a second associate degree, which must be different from the first, a student must: - IV.
+To graduate from the College with a second associate degree, which must be different from the first, a student must: - 1) Earn a minimum of 15 additional semester hours of credit with no more than one semester hour of activity credit (physical education, band, choir, or varsity sports) - 2) Meet all of the requirements listed for the second degree as enumerated in paragraphs I, II, or III above; - 3) Complete all 15 additional semester hours credit at East Central Community College; - 4) Secure the approval of the Vice President for Instruction.